Concurrent Degree Program

 From the start, UC Irvine School of Law has embraced an interdisciplinary approach, where faculty and students engage in work at the very cutting edge of legal scholarship and legal practice.

-Faculty members at UCI Law are influential scholars with a broad range of expertise.
+Faculty members at UC Irvine Law are influential scholars with a broad range of expertise.
 Many of them hold joint appointments in other departments, bringing law together with a variety of disciplines, including political science, economics, social ecology, history, literary journalism, criminology, anthropology, psychology, sociology, business, transportation science, philosophy, and policy, planning and design.

-UCI Law faculty also lead global discussions of the most critical and complex current legal and social issues, including access to justice, law and inequality, law and social change, immigration reform, race, gender and identity studies, the changing legal profession, climate change, election and campaign finance reform, dispute resolution, consumer protection, constitutional law, intellectual property law, women’s rights, international and transnational law, and much more.
+UC Irvine Law faculty also lead global discussions of the most critical and complex current legal and social issues, including access to justice, law and inequality, law and social change, immigration reform, race, gender and identity studies, the changing legal profession, climate change, election and campaign finance reform, dispute resolution, consumer protection, constitutional law, intellectual property law, women’s rights, international and transnational law, and much more.

 UCI is the perfect place to pursue a concurrent degree because the Law School and the various graduate programs across the University are flooded with faculty focusing on empirical, normative and theoretical studies of law.
 Moreover, our program is one of the most comprehensive in the country.
 We offer students maximum flexibility and choice to combine a J.D. with virtually any graduate program on campus.
 Interdisciplinary training in law at UCI will not only position students for careers in academia, public service or public policy, but will provide students with additional tools to enter professional practice in law, business, engineering and many other areas.